Texju/DIT-Machine_Learning/Presentation_ML.md

 # Dataset Description

-- Gathered during a survey between the years 1994-1995.
+- Gathered during a survey between the years *1994-1995*.
-- Goal: find a correlation between income and people's status.
+- Goal: find a correlation between *income and people's status*.
-- Contains 199523 survey responses from U.S. population.
+- Contains *199523 survey* responses from U.S. population.
-- 41 demographic and employment related questions.
+- *41* demographic and employment related questions.

 ---

 # Data Quality Report and Analysis

-- 40 features
+- *40* features
-- A lot of missing informations.
+- A lot of *missing informations*.
-- Some duplicated features (numerical indexes vs. words).
+- Some *duplicated features* (numerical indexes vs. words).
-- Priority : select the best features.
+- Priority : *select the best features.*

 ---